Rizzo v. Goode: At the Supreme Court

 The Supreme Court cast the case as "a heated dispute between individual citizens and certain policemen ... [that] has evolved into an attempt by the federal judiciary to resolve a 'controversy' between the entire citizenry of Philadelphia and the petitioning elected and appointed officials over what steps might, in the Court of Appeals' words, '[appear] to have the potential for prevention of future police misconduct.'"
 The court - "express[ing] grave doubts about the justiciability" of the case - held that "the individual respondents' claim to 'real and immediate' injury rests not upon what the named petitioners might do to them in the future -- such as set a bond on the basis of race -- but upon what one of a small, unnamed minority of policemen might do to them in the future because of that unknown policeman's perception of departmental disciplinary procedures.
 This hypothesis is even more attenuated than those allegations of future injury found insufficient in O'Shea to warrant invocation of federal jurisdiction.
 Thus, insofar as the individual respondents were concerned, we think they lacked [standing]."

 Moreover, "appropriate consideration must be given to principles of federalism in determining the availability and scope of equitable relief," the court said; "[w]here, as here, the exercise of authority by state officials is attacked, federal courts must be constantly mindful of the "special delicacy of the adjustment to be preserved between federal equitable power and State administration of its own law."
 In such a setting, "principles of equity ... militate heavily against the grant of an injunction except in the most extraordinary circumstances."

 Aftermath

-In 1978, the High Court declared in Monell v.
+In 1978, the Supreme Court held in Monell v.
 Department of Social Services of the City of New York that Rizzo "decided that the mere right to control, without any control or direction having been exercised and without any failure to supervise, is not enough to support § 1983 liability."
-When read together, the two cases support the proposition that §1983 supervisory liability cannot be based on respondeat superior.
+When read together, the two cases support the proposition that § 1983 supervisory liability cannot be based on respondeat superior.

-Rizzo was cited in the later Supreme Court ruling in Pennhurst State School and Hospital v.
-Halderman, a significant case in United States constitutional law which held that state officials enjoy immunity from suit on the basis of state law claims in federal court.
+Rizzo was cited in the Supreme Court case Pennhurst State School and Hospital v.
+Halderman, (1984), a significant case in United States constitutional law which held that state officials enjoy immunity from suit on the basis of state law claims in federal court.
 Rizzos use of the doctrine of equitable restraint, as used in Pennhurst, has been questioned as to whether it can be justified.